 Bioinformatics research activities at Aarhus University were initiated in the late 1980's and grew considerably during the 1990's.
 The Bioinformatics Research Centre (BiRC) was established in January 2001 as a collaboration between the Faculty of Science (now Faculty of Natural Sciences) and the Faculty of Health.

-From March 2001 to June 2008 BiRC was housed in the so-called officers' building, building 1090, situated at Høegh-Guldbergs Gade 10 (now demolished to make way for the Skou building, Building 1115-1116).
+From March 2001 to June 2008 BiRC was housed in the so-called officers' building, building 1090, situated at Høegh-Guldbergs Gade 10 (later demolished to make way for the Skou building, building 1115-1116).
 In August 2008 the centre moved to building 1110, C. F. Møllers Alle 8, where it occupied the 3rd and 4th floors.
-In January 2022 BiRC moved to a new, renovated building, building 1872, at the University City.